Skip to content

 1

-Install Semgrep — Use brew install semgrep, pip install semgrep, or Docker.
+Install Semgrep CE — Use brew install semgrep, pip install semgrep, or Docker.
 The CLI is a single binary with no dependencies.

 2